Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: The Model

-Therefore we have focused on finding $\theta_{13} \neq 0$ through a perturbation starting from the tribimaximal neutrino mixing matrix.
-Now we investigate the solar mass splitting.
-A straightforward calculation in our model yields $(M_\nu^P)_{12} = (M_\nu^P)_{21} = 0$.
-The first order corrections to the neutrino mass are obtained from $m^{(1)}_i\delta_{ij}= ~<\nu^{(0)}_i|M_{\nu}^P|\nu^{(0)}_j>$.
-We seek that the first-order of neutrino mass corrections arise at this order:
+Up to now, we have focused on deducing $\theta_{13} \neq 0$ via a perturbation method starting from the basic tribimaximal neutrino mixing matrix.
+Now, we attend the solar mass splitting.
+In our framework of minimal perturbation matrix, we choose $(M_\nu^P)_{12} = (M_\nu^P)_{21} = 0$.
+The first-order corrections to the neutrino masses are obtained from $m^{(1)}_i\delta_{ij}= ~<\nu^{(0)}_i|M_{\nu}^P|\nu^{(0)}_j>$.
+We seek that the first-order of neutrino mass corrections as